famo1245/Algorithm_with_Java/README.md

 # Algorithm_with_Java
+---
-remote repository for algorithm studying using Java
+- Remote repository for algorithm studying using Java
+- Desktop Java ver.
+Java 11
+    - This will be changed to Java 8